Ddjalex/AdBudgetData/replit.md

 ## Key Features

 ### Manual Multi-Account Management
-- **Manual Account Entry**: Add multiple Ad Accounts by entering Account ID and a friendly name
+- **Manual Account Entry**: Add multiple Ad Accounts by entering just the Account ID
 - **Track Unlimited Ad Accounts**: Manage and monitor unlimited Facebook Ad Accounts from a single dashboard
-- **Simple Account Addition**: Enter your Ad Account ID and a custom name to add new accounts
+- **Simple Account Addition**: Enter your Ad Account ID to add new accounts (names are auto-generated)
 - **Quick Account Switching**: Dropdown selector to switch between accounts instantly
 - **Account-Specific Data**: All metrics and reports are scoped to the selected Ad Account
 - **Easy Account Management**: Set active account, remove accounts, and manage all accounts from one interface